 - Retriever Learning Center (RLC) conference room, has it’s own reservation system on the library’s website

 - Student organizations select two officers to receive access to 25Live, UMBC’s event management system.
 The two officers with scheduling access can log into 25Live through myUMBC and reserve spaces.
 All members of the campus community will be able to log into 25Live to see event information for all on-campus events.
 If you are unsure who the two scheduling officers are, please email Tori Ciorra (email@example.com), Coordinators for Student Organization.

 - Due to space reservation restrictions, it is very important that you update your officer information when changes occur.

-- Use this link to log on to 25Live.
+- Log on to 25Live.
 If you initially log in more than two weeks into semester, you will also need to email firstname.lastname@example.org to complete the access request.